TheYali1/Markdown-Editor-To-Project/README.md

 ### 3. press "install"

 ### 4. A new folder will appear on your desktop.
 Open the folder and there will be a file of the software inside

+# uninstall

+### 1. After the installation, a folder will appear.
+Inside the folder, there is a shortcut to the software files

+### 2. Just delete the software folder, and that's it!

+#### The End!